Writer Photo

 India can be quite overwhelming at first.
 Not everyone has the advantage of a local friend to hold your hand and show you the ropes.
 We’ve made up a list of those family-run homestays that decided to open up their homes to people exactly like you.
 They’ll provide you with a place of shelter and comfort from which to set out each morning, armed with their best advice and priceless hospitality.

-Luxury homestays The royale en-suite bathroom at one of our favourite homestays
+Six Homestays to make your Home Base The royale en-suite bathroom at one of our favourite homestays

 Jade, Munnar

 Munnar is soaked deeply in the travel styles of a bygone century – the summer convalescence.
 Families from the harsh, dusty plains would save up and ship out for a month in the hills.
 There were no more amenities than a roof over their heads and a cup of tea in the mornings.
 Sometimes entire families gathered together to recoup.
-Often it was just an elderly couple making full use of their retirement years.
+Often, it was just an elderly couple making full use of their retirement years.

 Early morning walks and a half packet of biscuits with the morning newspapers.
 Idly snapping off a tea leaf as you stroll through the waist-high rows of bushes.
 Settling in under a pile of musty blankets for an early night kept us sane through the rest of the chaotic year.
 Jade promises you exactly this rebirth.
 Take a long soak in the beautiful pool and watch your fingers wrinkle up.
-Pull-on a sleeveless cardigan and discover the mountains.
-Listen to the call of the birds carried in on the fresh cold air.
+Pull on a sleeveless cardigan and discover the mountains.
+Listen to the call of the birds carried in on the fresh, cold air.
 Bicker over breakfast and debate over dinner.
 Just let go and embrace the strange sense of purpose that infuses the tea plantation life.

 Olaulim Backyards, Goa